Welcome to Bloomington. Beware the leaves of three…and let them be.

 - Take cool baths and showers, because heat causes the rash to itch and swell more.

-- Cool Domeboro or Burrow's Solution soaks/compresses can be soothing
+- Cool Domeboro or Burow's Solution soaks/compresses can be soothing

 - Compounds containing menthol and phenol, such as Calamine Lotion, can temporarily lessen itch

-- Over the counter hydrocortisone cream (avoid repeated use to face, genital or skin fold areas, or any use to mucosal areas or around the eyes).
+- Over the counter topical steroids, such as 1 % hydrocortisone cream may of benefit.
+Avoid repeated use to sensitive skin areas of the face, genitalia, or skin fold areas, or any use to mucosal areas or around the eyes, and use for greater that 14 days to normal skin areas.

 - Treat broken blisters with gentle soap and water hygiene and, if needed, light non-adherent bandages to prevent infection.